boini12/GreenCommunity/README.md

 - Price*
 - Free (CheckBox)*

 The ones marked with * are necessary to successfully post an ad.

+If the necessary

 Keep in mind, that the price and free checkbox don't have to be both clicked or supplied.
 Only one of them is necessary.
 For example, if the free checkbox is checked, the price will be automatically set to 0.0€.
-And if a price is entered, the free checkbox won't be clickable anymore.

 ### Edit ads
 Users can edit their already posted ads.
 First they need to navigate to in the Navigation Drawer to the "Your ads" option, to see a list of their ads.
 By clicking on one of these ads, another activity is started where changes can be made and saved.